MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 ms.reviewer: deonhe
 ---

-## Setup satellites
+# Set up satellites

-### Create an Azure AD app registration to connect to Dataverse Web API
+## Create an Azure AD app registration to connect to Dataverse Web API

 Use the following steps to create an app registration that will be used by flows in the satellite environment.